 Creates and maintains databases to track reappointments, credentialing end process for Medical Staff automate the credentialing and medical staff process for the department.

-Tracking of risk management compliance for all Orthopaedic medical staff.
+Tracking of risk management compliance for all orthopedic medical staff.

-Tracking of medical licensure compliance for all Orthopaedic medical staff.
+Tracking of medical licensure compliance for all orthopedic medical staff.

 Monitors completion of certain compliance training courses and background check requests.